 - A gash is when the laceration is long or profound;

-- When the skin and tissue is torn away from the body an avulsion results;
+- When the skin and tissue gets torn away from the body an avulsion results;

-- An abrasion is when the skin is scraped but not total gash to the bone;
+- Abrasion is when the skin is scraped but not total gash to the bone;

 - Bicycle and Pedestrian accidents;